 Michael was resident conductor of the 2017 and 2019 SoundSCAPE Festivals in Italy.
 His guest conducting engagements have been wide-ranging and stylistically diverse, working with organizations such as the Lyric Opera of Chicago, the Chicago Symphony Orchestra’s MusicNOW Series, the Civic Orchestra of Chicago, the Toledo Symphony Orchestra, the State Symphony Orchestra of Turkmenistan, Ensamble CEPROMUSIC (Centro de Experimentación y Producción de Música Contemporánea, Mexico City), the International Contemporary Ensemble (ICE), the Chicago Chamber Musicians, Mocrep, and many others.
 He has led hundreds of world premieres.
 He was the Conducting Assistant for the Civic Orchestra of Chicago from 2010 to 2014.
 At the 2012 Darmstadt Summer Courses, Ensemble Dal Niente won the prestigious Kranichstein Music Prize under his direction.
 Michael has an extensive discography as both a conductor and a producer.

-A native of Savannah, Georgia, he made his conducting debut at age 13 with the Savannah Symphony Orchestra.
-At 16, he was the youngest student ever accepted into the conducting class of the legendary Ilya Musin at the St. Petersburg Conservatory in Russia.
-Michael attended Yale University, where his studies included conducting with Lawrence Leighton Smith and piano with Sara Laimon.
-He was music director of the Yale Bach Society Orchestra and conductor of the Yale College Opera Company.
-His post-Yale education featured conducting study with Cliff Colnot and Dutch new music expert Lucas Vis.
+A native of Savannah, Georgia, he studied piano and violin; he made his conducting debut at age 13, leading his own composition.
+At 16, he was the youngest student ever accepted into the conducting class of the legendary Ilya Musin at the St. Petersburg Conservatory.
+Michael attended Yale University.
+His post-Yale education included conducting study with Cliff Colnot and Lucas Vis.